Your Cart

 India is home to a rich art tradition, and there are many schools and forms of art.
 The Pichwai art is unique and always in demand.
-Do you know what is pichwai painting?
+Do you know what is a Pichwai painting?

 Today, let us learn about this beautiful style of painting.
-Pichwai painting Designs always add a touch of serene elegance to any room- So if you want to bring some positive energy into your home, try some Pichwai art from Wall Curry.
+Pichwai painting designs always add a touch of indian traditional elegance to any room- So if you want to bring some positive energy into your home, try some Pichwai art from Wall Curry.

 Pichwai art history: A brief look